shanayamalik/shanayamalik/README.md

 🐢 In my spare time, you can find me hiking, trying different coffee places, or hanging out with my pet tortoises

-✉️ If you'd like to reach out, please feel free to contact me at shanaya_malik@berkeley.edu
+✉️ If you'd like to reach out, please feel free to contact me at shanaya_malik@berkeley.edu.